craftcms/docs/docs/commerce/3.x/subscription-templates.md

 Gateways handle subscription payment sources differently, which might impact what’s needed for your template.
 :::

-This example creates a form for posting a plan selection to the `commerce/subscriptions/subscribe` controller action:
+This example creates a form for posting a plan selection to the `commerce/subscriptions/subscribe` form action:

 ```twig
 {% set plans = craft.commerce.getPlans().getAllPlans() %}